stream-protocol/medusa-plugin-streampos/README.md

 ## Contributing

-Welcome contributions from the community!
+We welcome contributions from the community!
 If you'd like to contribute to the development of this plugin, please read our [Contributing Guidelines](CONTRIBUTING.md).

 ## License